chrishandyblog/kaldi-hugo-cms-template/site/content/post/jamaica-blue.md

 date: 2017-01-04T15:04:10.000Z
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+Ya know?
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.